teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 ---

-# 32. Evidence Philosophy
+# 33. Evidence Philosophy

-The project distinguishes between different kinds of engineering evidence.
+The project distinguishes between several types of engineering evidence.

 ### Recorded observation

-Something physically observed during development or competition.
+Something physically observed during development, testing or competition.

 ### Specification

-A component rating or documented configuration value.
+A manufacturer or configuration value associated with a component.

 ### Calculation

-A result derived mathematically from stated inputs and assumptions.
+A result mathematically derived from stated inputs and assumptions.

 ### Computer study

-A result generated inside a simplified numerical model.
+A result generated using a simplified numerical or computational model.

 These categories should not be treated as interchangeable.